enrell/alpine-wifi-bridge/README.md

    - Reinforcing connectivity by running necessary commands when the network fails.
    - Periodically checking that all required iptables rules are in place and fixing any missing rules.
    - Ensuring IP forwarding is enabled after any network restarts.
+   - **NEW**: Reading interface names from the configuration file for consistent operation.
+   - **NEW**: Using the correct gateway IP address from the configuration file.

 ## Install python and run:
 Install: